-Roundtable to Oppose the Dissolution of the Unified Progressive Party and Defend Democracy.
-(Source: Voice of People)
+The Dissolution of the Unified Progressive Party and the Incarceration of Lee Seok-ki

 On December 19, 2014, South Korea’s Constitutional Court delivered an unprecedented ruling to dissolve the opposition Unified Progressive Party and disqualify all five of its representatives from the National Assembly.